Hopson97/Kingdom/README.md

 Components are in the "Component" folder, and inherit from the "Component::Component_Base" class, and implement the logic method from the base.

-Components based on AI must inherit from the "Component::AI_Component" class, and do the same as above.

 It is then very easy to add logic to the Entities as you can simply do it in a header include and a couple lines of code in the Entities constructor.
 For example, to make an derived mob collide with tiles:

 ```C++